Aayush99910/Todo-App/readme.md

 Todo list
-1) Make todos work in projects as well.
-2) And also render it simultaneously.
+1) Add edit button.
+2) Make it better with some minor changes.
 3) Add responsiveness to the page.
-4) Make it better with some minor changes.